 The Abu Dhabi airport is a modern building located just outside of the city.
 Many visitors consider it as a tourist attraction as well!

-24 hour Stopover in Abu Dhabi
+24-hour Stopover in Abu Dhabi

 Start the morning by taking the free tour at the Sheikh Zayed Grand Mosque.
 You can certainly tour the Mosque on your own, but walking through with a tour guide enables you to learn about the history and details of the grand building.
-The first tour of the day is at 10 a.m., but arrive early to secure a spot and enjoy wondering around on your own.
+The first tour of the day is at 10 a.m. but arrive early to secure a spot and enjoy wandering around on your own.
 Visitors are able to tour this site from 9 am until 10 pm each day, so if you really enjoy your tour, you can come back after dinner and see this grand structure in the evening lights!

-Stroll along the Corniche promenade and enjoy the pristine beaches and grab lunch at one of it’s many local eateries.
+Stroll along the Corniche promenade and enjoy the pristine beaches and grab lunch at one of its many local eateries.

 Finish your stroll at the Emirate’s Palace Hotel for a luxurious afternoon tea!
 This hotel is extremely lavish, complete with a gold ATM.
 Enjoy delicious cakes and other sweet treats.
 You may not be able to afford to stay at this incredible hotel, but why not enjoy it for an hour?

 Head over to the Heritage Village and Marina Village which will give you an opportunity to see how life used to be in the UAE for the Bedouin people who can still be found in the desert.
-You will see mud house, markets and even have the opportunity to ride a camel.
+You will see mud houses, markets and even have the opportunity to ride a camel.
 While there, be sure to take in the view of the city from the marina!

 Finally, after lingering over your delicious meal, you could catch a cab and ask for the driver to take you by some of the many modern buildings that the UAE is famous for including Capitol Gate and the US Embassy.
 You could also end the day just as you started it: enjoying one of Abu Dhabi’s most popular and well-known attractions, the Sheikh Zayed Grand Mosque.
 This grand structure is worth viewing twice, even on a short visit to Abu Dhabi.
 Either option is a great way to end your day in this exciting city!